 H1 and H2 headings should be preceded by 2 line spaces and followed by 1 line space.

 H3 headings should be preceded by 1 line space and followed by 1 line space.

-The article should begin with a first level heading, i.e. there should be no "free-standing" text before the first heading.
+After the abstract, the article should begin with a first level heading, i.e. there should be no "free-standing" text before the first heading.